 There are no convenience stores or pharmacies in the wilderness.
 Therefore, you will have to pack everything you need to stay clean, safe, and entertained out there beforehand.
 Below you will find my checklist of must-pack items.

 Glamping accommodations are also located in remote areas, which means that you will have to pack your equipment carefully.
 While you won’t need as much gear to be comfortable, you can also pack additional toiletries and gadgets to enhance the deluxe aspect of the trip.
+No matter if you prefer camping or glamping, we recommend you to know the basics of blister prevention, as walking you will do!

 |SPF lip balm||Sunscreen|